• Skip to main content

 • Mac

-How to Enter BIOS or UEFI Settings in Windows 10
+How to Enter BIOS/UEFI Settings in Windows 11/10

-On most Windows computers, you should be able to enter BIOS or UEFI Settings by pressing a designated key (DEL, F1, F2, F10 or ESC), while the computer is booting up.
+On most Windows computers, you should be able to enter BIOS/UEFI Settings by pressing a designated key (DEL, F1, F2, F10 or ESC), while the computer is still in the process of booting up.

-Apart from this you can also enter BIOS or UEFI Settings from the Start Menu, Settings Menu, Login screen and also by using Command Prompt.
+If you are already logged-in to the computer, you can enter BIOS from the Startup menu, Settings menu and also by using the Command Prompt.

-If your computer is not at all booting up, you can enter BIOS by using Windows 10 Bootable USB drive.
+If your computer is going through problems and not at all booting up, you can enter BIOS by using a Bootable Windows USB drive (see the last method).

 As mentioned above, most computers provide the option to enter BIOS by pressing a designated key.

-1. Start your computer and watch the scrolling messages appearing on the screen of your computer.
+2. As the computer starts, watch the scrolling messages appearing on the screen of your computer.
 The designated key to Enter BIOS will be mentioned in one of the scrolling messages.

 Press DEL Key to Enter BIOS Setup